archit0410/Face-unlock/README.md

 ## References
 - Gregory Koch, Richard Zemel, and Ruslan Salakhutdinov, "Siamese Neural Networks for One-shot Image Recognition," ICML Deep Learning Workshop, 2015.
 [Paper Link](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf)

-## License
-This project is for educational purposes.
-If you use this code, please cite the original paper.

----

-Let me know if you'd like to make any adjustments or add sections!